department-of-veterans-affairs/va.gov-team/products/facilities/vaccination-taxonomy/conversation-guide.md

 Would you search for Flu or influenza?

 You mentioned that you have had the Flu shot -
-    - <em>(If yes, received vaccine)</em> When you received it, was it part of a VA visit?
+    - <em>(If yes, received vaccine) When you received it, was it part of a VA visit?
 Pharmacy visit?
 Town hall or other community-based vaccination program? <em>(Ask for each of the vaccines that the participant states having received).</em>

 ### Task 2 Scenario